antonkoetzler/dotfiles/README.md

 ## TODO (Things I still need to configure)
 1. Edit README to not be so ugly;
 2. Coffee emoji icon in waybar doesn't do anything;
-3. Find out why some emojis don't work in waybar.
+3. Find out why some emojis don't work in waybar;
 - Bluetooth audio icon;
 - Charging icon.
+4. Rice waybar UI more;
+5. Rice SDDM.

 ## Contains
 1. Login manager & tiling window manager configuration;